MoEssamKhattab/Voice-codecs/README.md

 ## Requirements
 A function for each of the system blocks is required as follows:
 1. The Sampler function, with the required sampling frequency as input.

 2. The Quantizer function should have the option that the user chooses between:

     * Mid-rise Uniform quantizer
     * Mid-tread Uniform quantizer

 For each, the user specifies the number of levels, L, the peak quantization level, mp.
 The function should allow the user to input a signal to be quantized.
 That signal will be in the form of two vectors, a time vector and an amplitude vector.

 This function should also result in the following:

 * A figure showing the input signal and the quantized signal, on the same plot, with proper legend.

 *Note: Display the input signal as a continuous signal, and display the quantized signal as a continuous staircase signal.*

-* The value of the mean square quantization error, i.e. E{(m − ν)2}.
+* The value of the mean square quantization error, i.e. $E{(m − ν)^2}$.

 * A stream of bits representing the quantized signal.

 3. The Encoder function is required to represent the bit stream resulting from the quantizer as a signal.
 This function should have the option that the user chooses between:

     * Manchester Signaling.
     * Alternate Mark Inversion Signaling.

 For each, the user specifies the pulse amplitude and the bit duration.

-*Note that the bit duration is related to the sampling rate and the number of bits of the Quantizer.*
+***Note** that the bit duration is related to the sampling rate and the number of bits of the Quantizer.*

-4. The Decoder function is required to transform received PCM coded pulses into a stream of bits, then transform each log2(L) bits into a quantized sample.
+4. The Decoder function is required to transform received PCM coded pulses into a stream of bits, then transform each $log_2(L)$ bits into a quantized sample.

 This function should result in an output plot of the quantized samples.
 This function should have parameters matching those of the Quantizer and Encoder functions.